WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 In addition, SIP trunking has suffered from complex provisioning operations, oftentimes requiring the exchange of static IPs and ports.
 These operations are almost never self-service and consequently, SIP trunk turn ups can take weeks.

-Finally, perhaps the biggest challenge with SIP trunking has been its abuse for injecting robocalls.
+Finally, perhaps the biggest challenge with SIP trunking has been its abuse for injecting robocalls, and in general weak deployment of security.

-## Solution

-The goal of RIPP is to enable one administrative domain to send and receive voice calls with another domain.
-In this regard, RIPP replaces the usage of SIP, SDP offer/answer [@RFC3264] and RTP [@RFC3550] for this particular use case.
-RIPP does not actually deprecate or replace SIP itself, as it covers only a small subset of the broader functionality that SIP provides.
-It is designed to be the minimum protocol required to interconnect voice between a trunking provider and a domain wishing to access trunking services.

-In order to make use of new HTTP based technologies as described above, RIPP uses HTTP/3 [@I-D.ietf-quic-http], but is not an extension to it.
-The goal is to ride the coattails of advancement in HTTP based technologies without requiring them to do anything special for the benefit of VoIP.
-This means that RIPP inherits the benefits of classic HTTP deployments - easy load balancing, easy expansion and contraction of clusters (including auto-scaling), standard techniques for encryption, authentication, and denial-of-service prevention, and so on.

-RIPP also includes a built-in mechanism for provisioning, as a mandatory component of the specification.
-This enables RIPP trunks to be self-provisioned through web portals, and instantly turned on in production.
-This will help accelerate the adoption of telecommunications services across the web.
+In summary - there are four core problems which this specification is addressing in the traditional usage of SIP peering between entities:

+1. The difficulty of deploying real-time communications servers into web-centric cloud platforms, which can enable modern solutions for load balancing, infinite scale, autoscaling, hitless software upgrade, and so on.

+2. Lack of built-in protocol mechanisms for call preservation

+3. Lack of standardized and automated techniques for provisioning and configuration of SIP trunks

+4. Lack of secure caller ID

-## Why Now?
+## Core Concept

+The core concept of RIPP is simple - to make voice and video peering yet another application that sits on top of HTTP.

+Though SIP was inspired by HTTP, it is not HTTP itself.
+SIP and HTTP are peers - application protocols running ontop of the Internet.
+In the intervening years, HTTP evolved to become a general purpose substrate for delivering Internet applications.
+It is fair to say that today, almost all applications users consume over the Internet run over HTTP (with obvious exception of inter-server email - much client to server email is also now run over HTTP).

+This resulted - in essence - a rift between telecommunications technologies and web technologies.
+Both had their own protocol stacks, their own sets of products and services, and so on.

+RIPP is an attempt to seal this rift by reunifying web and telecommunications technologies, with web as the "winner".

 The idea of re-converging HTTP and SIP is certainly not new, and indeed has been discussed in the hallways of IETF for many years.
 However,